 Chamartín

-Chamartín is a modern district in the north of Madrid.
+Chamartín is a modern district located north of Madrid.
 It is known for its exceptional connectivity (proximity to the train station and road access).
-It is home to emblematic skyscrapers, such as the famous Torres Kio, the world's first inclined towers, nicknamed "la Puerta de Europa", "the Gateway to Europe".
+It is home to emblematic skyscrapers, such as the famous Torres Kio, the first inclined towers in the world, nicknamed « la Puerta de Europa », « the Gate of Europe ».
 Chamartín is also a constantly evolving business district that attracts investors.
-Ambitious projects are multiplying, such as Madrid Nuevo Norte, which aims to transform the north of the capital into an ultramodern, sustainable economic and residential hub.
+Ambitious projects are multiplying, like Madrid Nuevo Norte, which aims to transform the north of the capital into an ultramodern and sustainable economic and residential hub.

 - Torres Kio (inclined skyscrapers)